 For information on how to apply, please call 01482 615 349 / 616 580 or email: email@example.com

-Develop sewing skills gradually by working through a range of simple textile projects developed by the tutor to build skills sequentially.
+During this course, you will develop sewing skills gradually by working through a range of simple textile projects developed by your tutor to sequentially build skills.

-Starting with a hand sewn item, moving on to using the sewing machine, knowledge and practical ability will progress incrementally, building learning week by week.
+Starting with a hand-sewn item, and moving on to using the sewing machine, your knowledge and practical ability will progress incrementally, building learning week by week.

-Confidence and practical ability will develop as techniques and processes are learnt.
+Your confidence and practical ability will develop as techniques and processes are learned.

 Tutor demonstration, advice, guidance and practical support will be given throughout the course.

-You will need to bring fabric, threads, haberdashery.
+You will need to bring fabric, threads and haberdashery with you.